petethegreat/transitTweets/README.md

 publish (or publish-all) - for every exposed port, docker creates a mapping between the containers port and the hosts.
 If a container exposes port 80, then when it is run with a publish option docker creates a mapping between the container's input port 80, and an input port on the host.
 The host port is assigned at runtime, and is generally somewhere in the range 32768 - 61000.

 ### Volumes
-are how containers should access storage.
+are how containers should access storage. sorted.